opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 If you want to add or remove a server (rendering) node from the ``servers.txt``  file, you have to restart the controller node in order to make the changes effective.

 .. _defining_the_toonz_farm_in_toonz:

-Defining the Toonz Farm in Toonz
+Defining the Toonz Farm in OpenToonz
-''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''
-Toonz is the Toonz Farm client program: it allows you to submit new tasks and monitor the status of the farm.
+OpenToonz is the Toonz Farm client program: it allows you to submit new tasks and monitor the status of the farm.

-If the computer where you run Toonz is a controller or a server (rendering) node for the Toonz Farm, no further settings are required.
+If the computer where you run OpenToonz is a controller or a server (rendering) node for the Toonz Farm, no further settings are required.

 If the computer is neither a controller nor a server (rendering) node for the Toonz Farm, the FARMROOT has to be defined.

 .. tip:: **To define the FARMROOT in Toonz:**

-    1. Run Toonz and go to the Render Farm room.
+    1. Run OpenToonz and go to the Render Farm room.

     2. In the Batch Servers window, set the Process With option menu to Render Farm.